 Be sure to explore all of the options available to customize your Dashboard Display.
-With five different sonar portals, four color palettes, 2 cones angles, and a myriad of other settings, there are many possibilities.
-It is easy to explore these options, and you can set the LX-9 so that it defaults to your preferred arrangement.
+With five different sonar portals, four color palettes, two cone angles, and a myriad of other settings, there are many possibilities.
 Changing your settings is easily done on the fly, but experimenting while using the simulator at home will help you learn the "flow" of the menu and settings.